 Ultimately, the Atari 7800 performed moderately well and was profitable for the company.
 They released one more system (the XEGS in 1987) before a hardware hiatus of 6 years, prior to the Atari Jaguar launching.

-Atari 7800 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
-RetroArch emulates a large number of systems including the Atari 7800.
+All About The Atari 7800 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
+RetroArch emulates a large number of systems including the All About The Atari 7800.
 RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
-RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
+RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi, and many consoles.
 Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

-Also, check out the other Atari 7800 emulators we enjoy using:
+Also, check out the other All About The Atari 7800 emulators we enjoy using:

 |Stella||Stella is a well established Atari 2600 VCS emulator for multiple platforms||Windows / Mac / Linux|

 |Altirra||Altirra is now fairly old, but does emulate the Atari 400/800, 1200XL, 600/800XL, 130XE, XEGS, and 5200 systems||Windows|

 Be sure to check out our article on the best Atari 7800 emulators.